meggrooms/UFOs/README.md

  #### <ins>Further Development</ins>

 The data can be cleaned up for consistency.
-The search results above have time marked in several ways, including "6 minutes", "15 min.", and "noticed from dusk to dawn". <BR><BR>
+The search results above have time marked in several ways, including "6 minutes", "15 min.", and "noticed from dusk to dawn". <BR>

 The addition of a clear filter button would make searching much easier and more user-friendly.
 At the moment a filed must be deleted in order to clear it, a clear filter button would look nice and make navigation far more

-The summary addresses one drawback of this webpage (2 pt) The summary addresses two additional recommendations for further development (4 pt)